talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         String valid = "valid_example"; // String | - `expired`: Matches coupons in which the expiration date is set and in the past. - `validNow`: Matches coupons in which start date is null or in the past and expiration date is null or in the future. - `validFuture`: Matches coupons in which start date is set and in the future.
         String batchId = "batchId_example"; // String | Filter results by batches of coupons
         String usable = "usable_example"; // String | - `true`: only coupons where `usageCounter < usageLimit` will be returned. - `false`: only coupons where `usageCounter >= usageLimit` will be returned.
-        Integer referralId = 56; // Integer | Filter the results by matching them with the ID of a referral.
+        Long referralId = 56; // Long | Filter the results by matching them with the ID of a referral.
 This filter shows the coupons created by redeeming a referral code.
         String recipientIntegrationId = "recipientIntegrationId_example"; // String | Filter results by match with a profile ID specified in the coupon's `RecipientIntegrationId` field.
         Boolean exactMatch = false; // Boolean | Filter results to an exact case-insensitive matching against the coupon code try {